Urs-Bruelhart/vault-technical-intro/docs/index.md

 ???
 I like to play a little game called "Back in my day..."
 Do you like that game?
 This is a back in my day moment except it happened in the Seattle Living Computer Museum.
 My first computer was a Commodore 64 and am old enough to remember when floppy disks were actually floppy.
 My first security gig was cracking copy protection on floppy disks so my friends and I could share our games.

 It turned into this game of cat an mouse, where the game publishers would make you do things like type in a word from page 42 of the manual before you could load the game.
 So our workaround was to go into dad's office and borrow the photocopier.
+This was in the days before they had rap videos about software piracy.

 Remember kids: Don't copy that floppy!